-Additionally, we work closely with The R&A’s architectural and ecological partners to ensure the successful delivery of site project work.
+Additionally, we work closely with The R&A’s ecological partners to ensure the successful delivery of site project work.
 With the game in a constant state of evolution, and The Open becoming ever more popular to the golfing masses, ensuring the venues remain up to date and a challenge to the game’s greatest protagonists is a constant focus of attention.
 From subtle changes to the course to improved practice facilities, STRI plays a role in approving materials and supervising projects to ensure an optimum result.

 The successful delivery of project work at The Open venues.

 The provision of high-level tournament support from the assessment and collection of data in the build up to, and during the staging of the championship.